UrsaAlcor/Lmod/README.rst

        └── x86_64/lua/bin/lua

-* arch is the first folder because
+* Arch is the first folder because

-  * Not all modules will support all archs by having each arch with their own modulefiles means that only supported modules will showup
+  * Not all modules will support all archs;
+    Having each arch with their own modulefiles means that only supported modules will showup

-  * Some packages will have different dependencies depending on the arch, so they will require a different module file.
+  * Some packages will have different dependencies depending on the arch, so they will require a different module files.

-  * Not all version will work for a given arch
+  * Not all versions will work for a given arch

-* the dist folder can be relocated
+* The dist folder can be relocated

 Project Layout
 ---------------